 As the name suggests, tax havens usually have low or even zero tax rates and are thus used for illicit activities such as tax evasion.
 The definition of tax haven sometimes also includes financial secrecy and confidentiality, political and economic stability as well as an ease of doing business for foreigners.
 By the Financial Action Task Force and the Organization for Economic Co-operation and Development’s (OECD) standards, the United States is deemed to have been compliant with all relevant measures in the fight against money laundering and terrorist funding and having adequately strict financial reporting standards.
 However, this is only representative of the country on average, thus it is possible that certain states have more lax rules and may be considered to be tax havens.
 This is because states might have different state laws or business policies that offer more generous tax exemptions or make it easier for investors to set up companies.
 Delaware in particular has been highlighted as a tax haven state since it offers fixed tax rates that would be significantly cheaper than other jurisdictions’ variable rate.
 Franchise tax for a limited liability company costs just $300 dollars, whilst corporations pay between $175 and $400.
-With such attractive tax policies, it is clear to see why Delaware is being seen a tax haven despite not being on any official blacklists.
+With such attractive tax policies, it is clear to see reasons why Delaware Is a tax haven despite not being on any official blacklists.
 Why is Delaware a tax haven?
 Tetra Consultants will help to answer this question and also assist you to register company in Delaware, showing you how to overcome these challenges to avoid the negative associations of your company with illicit financing activities.

 As mentioned earlier, Delaware’s taxes are calculated based on an annual flat rate that is standard for limited liability companies at $300.
 Corporations must pay between $175 and $400 depending on the type of type of corporation, share reporting method and the number of shares.
 The first implication of this flat fee is that it makes it considerably cheaper for firms, especially if they are generating more profit that would be taxed more heavily in other states that are using progressive taxation models instead.
 Secondly, it offers a high degree of certainty for businesses in both calculating and planning their tax obligations.
 This makes tax reporting easier and more accurate, making them less likely to encounter errors in reporting, and also better allows them to plan for further expansion with the taxes that would be incurred in mind.
 Thirdly, Delaware utilizes a pass-through taxation policy which prevents double taxation and reduces the tax burden on business owners.
 Lastly, Delaware does not charge tax on intangible assets.
 This allows you to have holdings of these income generating intangible assets in Delaware, and not incur any royalties on the generated income.